adjust/adobe_air_sdk/README.md

 Adjust.gdprForgetMe();
 ```

-Upon receiving this information, Adjust will erase the user's data and the Adjust SDK will stop tracking the user.
-No requests from this device will be sent to Adjust in the future.
+Upon receiving this information, Adjust will erase the user's data and no requests from this device will be sent to Adjust in the future.

 ### <a id="third-party-sharing"></a>Third-party sharing for specific users